FriendsOfShopware/shopware-cli/wiki/docs/commands/project.md

 Parameters:

-* `--only-extensions` - Only consider given list of extensions for the watcher (comma separated list)
+* `--only-extensions` - Only consider given list of extensions for the watcher (comma-separated list)
-* `--skip-extensions` - Skip given list of extensions for the watcher (comma separated list)
+* `--skip-extensions` - Skip given list of extensions for the watcher (comma-separated list)

 ## shopware-cli project storefront-build